mpaiva/blog/_pages/about.md

 ---

-<small class="break">Current happiness</small>
+<small class="break">Community Work</small>

-#### Public Speaking
+### Public Speaking

 As a public speaker, I host frequent meet-ups and contribute in UX and Accessibility conferences worldwide, educating the community on Inclusive and Accessible Design.
 Contributions include:

-<small>38th Annual CSUN Assistive Technology Conference (2023)</small>
+#### 38th Annual CSUN Assistive Technology Conference (2023)

-Rapid Prototyping with Accessibility in Mind – Stop using Lorem Ipsum.
+- <strong>Rapid Prototyping with Accessibility in Mind</strong> – Stop using Lorem Ipsum.
 It creates barriers (https://nolatin.com/)

-<small>37th Annual CSUN Assistive Technology Conference (2022)</small>
+#### 37th Annual CSUN Assistive Technology Conference (2022)

-Rapid Prototyping with Accessibility in Mind – Tools and methods UX professionals can use to shift-left.
+- <strong>Rapid Prototyping with Accessibility in Mind</strong> – Tools and methods UX professionals can use to shift-left.

-<small>ICT Accessibility Testing Symposium 2020</small>
+#### ICT Accessibility Testing Symposium 2020

-Awarded best presentation on "Focus-first: a new front-end approach" (https://wtfoc.us/)
+- <strong>Focus-first: a new front-end approach</strong> (https://wtfoc.us/) - Awarded best presentation.

 <small>Tulane University – Design Thinking for Social Innovation (2020)</small>

-Designing for your Future-self - In this time-travel activity, the goal is to create empathy about general disabilities and individual preferences, and how to apply that in the Design practice.
+<strong>Designing for your Future-self</strong> - In this time-travel activity, the goal is to create empathy about general disabilities and individual preferences, and how to apply that in the Design practice.
 I take the audience back to their childhood and then to their older-selves to have a conversation about their current disabilities and health advices.

-#### UX Community Leader

-<small>South Florida UX Community</small>

-My contribution to our local UX community ranges from organizing, speaking, mentoring, and promoting new local leaders.
-We are organized in different groups to help attend the entire UX spectrum and interests:

-- **UX+Fajitas** - Focused on sharing Accessibility Design, UX methods and tools best practices.
-- **IxDA South Florida** - Local Interaction Design Association chapter.
-Knowledge sharing on the strategic side of UX with practitioners of service design and design thinking methodologies.
-- **SOFLUX (UXPA)** - Bringing the industry's best-selling authors and scholars to provide industry trends and ethical design topics.
-- **Equity+Access** - Featuring some of the best minds in the field of disability rights and accessibility.
-- **FluxYeah!** - Our vibrant and evergrowing Slack workspace, keeping our members connected and engaged with a daily dose of knowledge sharing, industry news, and latest trends.
-- **FluxHours!** - A group of local selfless professionals volunteering to provide 1:1 sessions to help community members.
-- **YourPortfolioSUX** - A fun way to participate and practice critique sessions.
-Because every UX professional needs help with portfolio reviews.

----

 <blockquote>
 I work.<br/>